jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-03-Integrating-digital-transformation-into-master-planning.md

 excerpt: "This post explores how digital transformation is reshaping master planning, highlighting the need for innovative approaches to infrastructure, engagement, and redevelopment."
 ---

-The digital transformation of communities is reshaping how we plan, build, and engage.
-Technology-driven change requires not only new tools, but also updated planning approaches to infrastructure, governance, and community engagement.
-As technology evolves at an extraordinary rate, it presents both opportunities and challenges that warrant careful consideration.
-This transition goes beyond merely adopting new technologies; it necessitates a reevaluation of how we engage with the world around us.
+Digital transformation is reshaping how communities plan, build, and engage.
+It’s not just about adopting new tools—it’s about updating planning practice so infrastructure, governance, and engagement keep pace with how people live, work, learn, and access services.

+**Key takeaways**

+- Broadband is now foundational infrastructure, not an amenity.
+- Engagement must be hybrid (digital + offline) to be inclusive.
+- Plans should be iterative, with clear metrics and a refresh cycle.
+- Redevelopment strategies should anticipate remote work and flexible use.

 ## Bridging Digital Transformation and Planning Practice